atmire/Elsevier/README.md

 ![Liveimport](../../raw/master/images/elsevier-import-step.png "Liveimport")

-Publications that are already imported are shown with a grayish background.
+Publications that are already imported are shown with a grayish background in theme Mirage 2.
+Already imported publications are only detected for the same source.
+Theme Mirage does not show already imported publications differently.

 ![Liveimport](../../raw/master/images/elsevier-liveimport-2.png "Liveimport")